noobermin/clmystery/6810questions.md

 3. As you might have noticed, the `crimescene` file contains snippets of _Alice in Wonderland_.
 Unfortunately, the cops got it all jumbled together somehow.
 Given the clue in the instructions, we need to somehow search for string CLUE in the file, without a text editor and avoid the rest of the _Alice in Wonderland_ junk.
 The command of use here is grep.
 Try

         grep "CLUE" crimescene
-    and you should get a listing of *matching lines*. _Did you find clues?
+    and you should get a listing of matching lines. _Did you find clues?
 There should be three._

 4. One clue should have a name, a witness!
 The police put the people they interviewed in the `people`.
 Try using `grep` to find the witness. _what command did you use?_
     Also, you can filter based on part of the clue, based on the gender of the witness.
 Use this to decide who to look up next. _You should have two possible witnesses._